History of Antarctica: South American involvement

+effective presence, however the 1906 Valparaíso earthquake made it impossible for the project to receive funding.
+On 10 June 1907, Argentina formally protested and asked for mutual recognition of Antarctic territories.
+There was work on a treaty to more concretely define territories in the region, but it was never signed.

+In 1908, the British ship Telefon, which was carrying coal for the supply of whalers on King George Island in the South Shetland Islands, ran aground on the reefs of Admiralty Bay (now known as Telefon Rocks) and was abandoned by its crew due to severe damage.
+Upon learning of the incident on Deception Island, several ships set sail for the site.
+Captain Andresen, aboard the Chilean whaler Almirante Valenzuela, arrived first, boarded the abandoned ship in a dangerous maneuver, raised the Chilean flag and claimed it according to maritime law.
+He towed it to Deception Island, beaching it in a cove (now Telefon Cove) for repairs.
+The following spring, the factory ship Gobernador Bories repaired it successfully, allowing the Telefon to sail again under the Chilean flag.
+The whaling society acquired the steamship Telefon that belonged to the Lloyds company in 1910, which had been put up for auction after the accident.

-Omond House was built in 1904 by the Scottish National Antarctic Expedition as the first permanent base in Antarctica.
+Omond House was built in 1904 by the Scottish National Antarctic Expedition as the first permanent base on Insular Antarctica.
 It was later sold to Argentina.

-This encroachment of foreign powers was a matter of immense disquiet to the nearby South American countries, Argentina and Chile.
-Taking advantage of a European continent plunged into turmoil with the onset of the Second World War, Chile's president, Pedro Aguirre Cerda declared the establishment of a Chilean Antarctic Territory based on the uti possidetis juris principle inheriting the Spanish claims on Terra Australis that depended on the Captaincy General of Chile.
-In the 20th Century these areas were claimed by Britain.

-Argentina had an even longer history of involvement in the Continent.
-Already in 1904 the Argentine government began a permanent occupation in the area with the purchase of a meteorological station on Laurie Island established in 1903 by Dr William S. Bruce's Scottish National Antarctic Expedition.
+In 1904 the Argentine government began a permanent occupation in the area with the purchase of a meteorological station on Laurie Island established in 1903 by Dr William S. Bruce's Scottish National Antarctic Expedition.
 Bruce offered to transfer the station and instruments for the sum of 5.000 pesos, on the condition that the government committed itself to the continuation of the scientific mission.
 British officer William Haggard also sent a note to the Argentine Foreign Minister, Jose Terry, ratifying the terms of Bruce proposition.

 In 1906, Argentina communicated to the international community the establishment of a permanent base on South Orkney Islands.
 However, Haggard responded by reminding Argentina that the South Orkneys were British.
 The British position was that Argentine personnel was granted permission only for the period of one year.
 The Argentine government entered into negotiations with the British in 1913 over the possible transfer of the island.
 Although these talks were unsuccessful, Argentina attempted to unilaterally establish their sovereignty with the erection of markers, national flags and other symbols.